Voluntourism: Travel That Makes A Difference

 Voluntourism is the buzz word for volunteer tourism, a great way to experience volunteering on a whole new level!

 The term “voluntourism,” according to VolunTourism.org, was first used in 1998 by the Nevada Board of Tourism to recognize certain individuals that “volunteered” to support “tourism.”
 Twenty years later, voluntourism is indeed catching on: according to an MSNBC.com and Conde Nast Traveler survey, more than half of the respondents expressed an interest in taking a voluntourism vacation.

 Voluntourism is just one chance to do more, to see the world, and get involved.
 Interested in international travel?
 You could spend two weeks helping schoolchildren in Ghana or building a community center in China.

 What about here in the US?
 Not to worry – there are plenty of domestic programs to choose from.

-“Volunteering opportunities runs the gamut of skills,” says Randy Punley, director of United Way's Alternative Spring Break programs in Baton Rouge, LA.
-“For instance, if you’re an accountant you can train people to do tax prep, or on your lunch break, you could serve food at homeless shelter.”
+“Volunteering opportunities runs the gamut of skills,” says Randy Punley, director of United Way’s Alternative Spring Break programs in Baton Rouge, LA.
+“For instance, if you’re an accountant you can train people to do tax prep, or on your lunch break, you could serve food at a homeless shelter.”